Syria dispute boosts risk of US and Russia clash - Journal du Cameroun

 Defense Secretary Jim Mattis, often a more cautious voice than Trump’s, pointed towards a US response Thursday when he told lawmakers that “some things are simply inexcusable.”

-Last April, US warships in the Mediterranean fired cruise missiles at a Syrian air base.
-Russian forces were warned in advance and pulled out of the target area, which was rapidly repaired.
+Last April, when US warships in the Mediterranean fired cruise missiles at a Syrian air base, Russian forces were warned in advance and pulled out of the target area, which was rapidly repaired.

-Then in February this year, US forces working alongside Kurdish militia in the east of Syria clashed with a regime force killed scores of Russians working as mercenaries.

-“In Syria, a handful of weeks ago, the Russians met their match and a couple hundred Russians were killed,” outgoing CIA chief Mike Pompeo boasted on Thursday, at a Senate hearing.

-Trump, after initial reluctance to undermine his hope of warmer ties with Putin, has also imposed sanctions on Russian oligarchs and expelled 60 alleged spies under diplomatic cover.

-But Syria’s war has continued, along with chemical strikes, so most experts now suppose that any new US response must be broader, with perhaps more targets and more than one night of bombing.
+Another year into Syria’s war, with chemical strikes continuing, most experts suppose any new US response must be broader, with perhaps more targets and more than one night of bombing.

 Russia, at least in its public pronouncements, is also more determined not to back down.
 The Kremlin’s ambassador to Beirut vowed that Russian forces would try to shoot down any US missiles.